Dallas Amputation and Limb Loss Injury Lawyers

 - Work accidents (including construction accidents)

-- Defective product injuries (including injuries caused by defective drugs and defective medical devices)
+- Defective product injuries (including injuries caused by defective medical devices)

 Limb Loss Treatment and Damages